NETWAYS/foreman-training/provisioning/05_discovery.md

 Name the virtual machine "discovery" so you know which system was deployed in which lab.
 Select the network "foreman" instead of "default".

-### Create the virtual machine and when the PXE menu appears select "(discovery)"
+### Create the virtual machine and when the PXE menu appears select "Foreman Discovery Image"

-Finish the wizard and let it boot from the default PXE configuration when the PXE menu appears select "(discovery)" instead of "(default)".
+Finish the wizard and let it boot from the default PXE configuration when the PXE menu appears select "Foreman Discovery Image" instead of
+"Chainload into bootloader on first disk".
 The discovery image should boot now and report status "SUCCESS" on the console, then a system appears in the Foreman Web GUI in the "Discovery widget" named after the mac address with prefix "mac".

 !SLIDE smbullets small